wangykev/CISCOR-V2-Motor-Control/README.md

 ## Running multiple Motors (example)

 # Motor A (ID 3) in one terminal
+For your specific motor, replace all instances of ak70/AK70-10 with your motor.
 ```bash
 cd ~/v2_ws
 colcon build --packages-select cubemars_v2_ros --symlink-install